What Is an Edge Server and How Does it Work?

 A CDN edge and origin server typically work in tandem to deliver content to end-users.
 The two devices have similar abilities, but they play different roles in the content-delivery process.

 An origin server is a computer that runs programs for listening and responding to internet requests.
-Depending on the distance between the origin server and user, responses may come with a delay.
-The additional round-trip time (RTT) needed for establishing a secure internet connection using SSL/TLS can also increase latency.
+Depending on the distance between the origin server and the user, responses may come with a delay.
+The additional round-trip time (RTT) required to establish a secure internet connection using SSL/TLS can also increase latency.

 A CDN edge server significantly reduces latency by sitting between the origin server and the requesting machine.
 By hosting static assets in a strategic location close to the client machine, an edge server speeds up the time it takes for a web resource to load.